Left to right: Viola James (McArthur) mother of Jesse, Wesley James, Albert James (uncle to Jesse), Jesse James. See also: Barn on Jesse James' farm.

 From left to right.
 Back row: Teacher Mary Conn, Harold McFee, Calvin Parks.
 Middle row: Sadie Sammons, Florence McNichol, Lloyd Rear, Audrey Cole, Maxine Hutchison, Doris Wilson, Ina Lanktree, Jean McAfee, Marjorie Wilson.
 Front: Melville Parks, Paul Cole, Harold Huthison, Glen Cole, Frank Dobson, Keith Cole, Mansell Parks.

 Peter Stoutenburg, Tom White and Wilfred Wilson at Tom White's farm.
-A team of horses hauling logs a mill on winter sled.
+A team of horses hauling logs to a mill on winter sled.

 Fourteen workmen pose in front of a stonecrusher on Sideroad 19 and Grey Road 2.
 The stonecrusher was on wheels and was powered by steam engine.